How Much Does Cabinet Refinishing Cost in Temecula?

 The free in-home estimate is the only way to get an accurate price.
 Tyler visits your home, counts every door and drawer, assesses the wood species and grain structure, looks at the current finish condition, and reviews the layout — then hands you a written quote with a fixed number.
 That number does not change after you sign.

-This is not the industry norm.
-Many cabinet contractors use low phone quotes to win the job, then add "discovery" charges once work begins.
+When comparing quotes, ask each contractor how a phone estimate becomes a final price and whether charges can be added after work begins.
 We do not operate that way.
 If we find something unexpected during the project, we stop, discuss it with you, and agree on any change in writing before proceeding.

 The 8 variables that change cabinet refinishing cost